 There is less risk of developmental issues at this stage, but you should continue to use caution when it comes to rough play and strenuous exercise.
 Your dog’s weight will likely increase, and her appetite should follow suit, but it isn’t a big deal if this doesn’t happen yet.
 You can adjust your dog’s diet as needed, but avoid changing it dramatically.

-Things will kick into gear around day 42 as your dog enters the third stage of gestation.
+Things will kick into gear around day 42 during week six as your dog enters the third stage of gestation.
 This is the final stage, where the fetus will start to look like a dog, the skeleton will become solid, and claws will grow.
 Both the fetus and mother will gain weight at this stage.